Bkper Agent

 External extraction service

-Each transaction can optionally include:
+For statement transactions, each returned transaction can optionally include:

 book_id— record the transaction in a different book than the upload targetaccount_name— assign the transaction to a specific account by name